 - Bright but calming colors should be used as they compel users towards them.
 Also, the color scheme used should be contrasting, especially between the background and foreground elements to help the user distinguish easily among them.

 - Extra decorative fonts make it difficult for the users to interpret the words.
-Simple fonts should be preferred such as Arial, Roboto, New Times Roman, etc. Also, the font size should be at least 16px for it to be easily visible on all kind of devices.
+Simple fonts should be preferred such as Arial, Roboto, New Times Roman, etc. Also, the font size should be at least 16px for it to be easily visible on all kinds of devices.

 - Similar content should have the same alignment so the users can relate them together.
 Also, an element that breaks away from the alignment pattern tends to grab more attention from the user.